qiuqiangkong/dcase2019_task3/README.md

 <img src="appendixes/results.png" width="500">

+The 9-layer CNN achieves slightly better results than other CNNs.
+The baseline system result is from [2], which applies phase information as extra input and obtains better DOA result.
+Our system only use log mel spectrogram magnitue as input, without using phase as input.

 **Plot results over different iterations**

 <img src="appendixes/fold1_plot.png">

+The 5-layer and 9-layer CNN achieve similar results.
+The 13-layer CNN tends to overfit.

 **Visualization the prediction**

 <img src="appendixes/split1_ir0_ov1_1_pred.png">

+We are able to predict the DOA only using the log mel spectrogram magnitude as input.

 ## Summary
 This codebase provides a convolutional neural network (CNN) for DCASE 2019 challenge Task 3 Sound Event Localization and Detection.